Naturalist says there's no need to brood over cicada reawakening

 The app is available for free at the app store for download.
 People can then photograph the insects and submit pictures to be included on Mount St. Joseph’s cicada map.

-The 17-year cicada differs from the annual cicada that arrives each summer in July and August, said the news release from Ohio State’s College of Food, Agricultural, and Environmental Sciences.
+The 17-year cicada differs from the annual cicada that arrives each summer in July and August, said the news release from Ohio State’s CFAES.
 The two types look and sound distinct.

 Once they come out of the ground and shed their outer covering, 17-year cicadas become adults with red eyes, black bodies, and yellowish-orange wings.
 Annual cicadas have brown or green bodies, black or brown eyes, and black or green-tinged wings.